 Alexis from The Writer’s Space

-My story is one of my father who was an older father to me.
+My story is about my father’s cooking.
 His family was from Belarus.
-Therefore, his cooking reflected old-world cooking which all is nostalgic, and most are comfort food.
+His meals reflected old-world cooking which all is nostalgic, and most are comfort food.

 He told many stories along with his cooking.
 This one is about Mamaliga.
 Cornmeal mush served with lots of sweet butter, a tablespoon of cottage cheese, and a teaspoon of sour cream.
 Its warmth, texture, and varied flavors warmed my ‘tummy’ then and warm my soul even now.

-My grandfather made this dish for all his boys- five of them.
+My grandfather made this dish for all five of his boys.
 He told stories and spoke about his day, such as my father did to me.
-My grandfather asked each child about his day- always encouraging, never scolding, always to find a better, kinder way to do things.
+My grandfather asked each child about his day- always encouraging, always searching for a kinder way to do things.
 My father followed suit.
 I do miss him.
 I miss the cornmeal mush and the stories.
 I miss what it means, generationally, but most of all I miss my father.

-An avid reader from her early childhood, Ms. Skriloff James has remained a voracious consumer of literature well into her adulthood.
+An avid reader from her early childhood, Alexis has remained a voracious consumer of literature well into her adulthood.
 As a teen, she entered a writing contest and won, inspiring her to consider writing professionally.
-In addition to her precocious talent with language, Ms. Skriloff James was a gifted mathematics student, which she would later leverage in numerous genres and niches as a writer.
 As well as creating her blog site, she is currently working as a writing coach, technical writer, editor, and researcher.
 Learn more about her writing services here.

 Jody from Aspire to Find A Solution

 Food has always woven its way through every aspect of my life.
-There are favorite birthday meals—cube steak, pounded thin and stuffed with cheese and vegetables.
-Favorite birthday cakes—always chocolate and preferably with chocolate icing and sprinkles.
-Holiday traditional foods, like Jell-O filled with fruit, nuts, and celery.
+There are favorite birthday meals—cube steak pounded thin stuffed with cheese and vegetables.
+Favorite birthday cakes—always chocolate with chocolate icing and sprinkles.
+Holiday traditional foods, like Jell-O, filled with fruit, nuts, and celery.
 Mandel bread (like biscotti) that my nana made, and my grandmother’s famous peeled grapefruit sections that held together perfectly.

-There was my mom’s ground beef chili always served with saltines and melted cheddar cheese and the baloney, eggs and crumbled matzoh my dad made every Passover that I refused to eat.
+There was my mom’s ground beef chili always served with saltines, melted cheddar cheese, and baloney.
+Eggs and crumbled matzoh my dad made every Passover that I refused to eat.

 I became an expert apple pie baker, thanks to my mom’s loving guidance.
 (I seemed to have recently lost my touch.)
 If I had to pick just ONE comfort food it is chewy, gooey, and still-warm-from-the-oven chocolate chip cookies.
 They were and still are one of my favorite things to bake and eat by the dozen.

-The sifting flour, salt, and soda in the old metal sifter made a reassuring swish that guaranteed warm cookies were on the way and the whir of the mixer as it clanked against the glass bowl, made the process go a little faster.
+Sifting flour, salt, and soda in the old metal sifter made a reassuring swish that guaranteed warm cookies were on the way.
+The whir of the mixer as it clanked against the glass bowl, made the process go a little faster.
 The last step was to add the dark chocolate chips.
 A cup for the mix, a handful for me, and repeat.
 Until the dough was thoroughly studded with dark chocolate morsels.

 The cookies would cool on metal racks lining the kitchen counter for a few minutes and then I would slip them one by one (one for me, one for the jar) into the tin jar that graced our kitchen counter.

 The cookie jar had a Blue Magic Glass Top that was supposed to turn pink, warning you that the cookies were in danger of going stale.
-The color was a moot point in our kitchen, because those delectable chocolate chip cookies, in all their gooeyness, never lasted long enough in the jar to see the lid turn pink.
+The color was a moot point in our kitchen.
+Those delectable chocolate chip cookies, in all their gooeyness, never lasted long enough for the lid to turn pink.

-Jody loves all things chocolate and to be fair, everything food related except for eggs, fish, and liver.
+Jody loves all things chocolate and to be fair, everything food-related except for eggs, fish, and liver.
 Based in Pittsburgh, PA, Jody owns a virtual assistant business, is a blogger, wife, doggy mom, and coffee fiend (goes so well with cookies, of course).
-You can find her at both her blog and website.
+You can find her on both her blog and website.

-For many of us, food plays a big part in our life – for better or for worse!
+For many of us, food plays a big part in our lives – for better or for worse!
 It is more than just the fuel that keeps us going.
-We often associate places, times, and people with the different textures, smells and tastes that food gives us.
-For me, curries take me back to a time when I travelled around Asia, delicious breads, salami, and cheese to visiting my nan in Germany and Haggis takes me instantly back to hiking in Scotland with my husband.
+We often associate places, times, and people with the different textures smells, and tastes that food gives us.
+For me, curries take me back to a time when I traveled around Asia.
+Delicious bread, salami, and cheese when visiting my nan in Germany.
+Haggis take me instantly back to hiking in Scotland with my husband.

-As much as I love all these dishes (and the memories I associate with them), comfort food for me is even more special, as it triggers memories and emotions on a whole deeper level still.
+As much as I love all these dishes (and the memories I associate with them), comfort food for me is even more special, triggering memories and emotions on a deeper level.
 For me, the definition of comfort food is that it sort of ‘lifts’ us when we are feeling low and gives us some much-needed tender loving care.
 Often, there is a link to family traditions, as many of our comfort foods were first introduced to us when we were little – and a loved one made something special for us.
-For some, this may be a regular meal that you always had – like Spaghetti Bolognese on weeknights after practice, or Roast Beef and potatoes on a Sunday evening with all the family.
+For some, this may be a regular meal that you always had – like spaghetti bolognese on weeknights or roast beef and potatoes on a Sunday evening with all the family.

-For others, it might be having pizza takeout or making popcorn and watching a movie together, or simply being allowed to pick your favorite candy at the store.
-Having these meals – or making them and smelling the delicious aromas of the food as it starts to waft through your home, will often take you instantly back to the moment when this dish was first made or bought for you.
-And in doing so, will allow you to feel that same sense of care, love, and comfort that it gave you all those years ago.
+For others, it might be having pizza or making popcorn and watching a movie together.
+Having these meals – and smelling the delicious aromas as it starts to waft through your home, will often take you instantly back to the moment when this dish was first made for you.
+And doing so will allow you to feel that same sense of care, love, and comfort that it gave you all those years ago.

 The comfort food that stands out for me is making homemade mayonnaise with my mum.
-The very first time we did this, was when we lived in South-East Asia and I think she had run out of things to do with me and I was getting grumpy.
-I must have been only 3 or 4 and she sat me on the kitchen countertop, separated the egg yolk from the egg white and very slowly started whisking sunflower oil into the egg yolk bit by bit.
+The very first time we did this, was when we lived in South-East Asia.
+I think she had run out of things to do with me and I was getting grumpy.
+Mom sat me on the kitchen countertop, separated the egg yolk from the egg white, and very slowly started whisking sunflower oil into the egg yolk bit by bit.
 Before my eyes, the yolk gradually turned into this glossy, delicious mayonnaise that I was allowed to taste along the way, adding a bit of salt and garlic.

 So, next time when you are tired of the same old meal’s day in day out, why not think back to the one dish that really stands out for you as a child.
 Find the ingredients and the recipe and make it for yourself and your family.
 Or get that pizza ordered, buy the candy bar, or make popcorn and have a movie together.
 Tell the story behind it and share why it makes you feel good to have this dish!
 Or, if you feel like just cooking it for yourself – indulge in the wonderful sense of ‘TLC’ that preparing and eating your comfort food gives you.